YPbPr: Technical details

-There are other standards of YPBPR components derivation available: 1920x1035 uses SMPTE 240M (240M defined EOTF and uses SMPTE 170M primaries and white point) and 525 lines 60/1.001 Hz (SMPTE 273M) and 625 lines 50 Hz (ITU-R BT.1358) BT.601 matrix is used.
+These formula are based on SMPTE 240M (240M defined EOTF and uses SMPTE 170M primaries and white point) for Hi-Vision; BT.601 matrix for 525 lines (SMPTE 273M) and 625 lines (ITU-R BT.1358) for SDTV; and SMPTE 274M and SMPTE 296M for HDTV.

 To send a green signal as a fourth component is redundant, as it can be derived using the blue, red and luma information.

 When color signals were first added to the NTSC-encoded black and white video standard, the hue was represented by a phase shift of a color reference sub-carrier.
 P for phase information or phase shift has carried through to represent color information even in the case where there is no longer a phase shift used to represent hue.
 Thus, the YPBPR nomenclature derives from engineering metrics developed for the NTSC color standard.